Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 finding it `moderately useful` and a further 20% and 15% further finding it `very useful` and `extremely useful`.

-The main suggestion for improvements include:
+The main suggestions for improvements include:

 1. Easier management through the GUI (as of version 0.6.8 all user ACLs are managed through the GUI now).
 2. Custom roles with more granular permissions.
-3. Better logging and auditing
+3. Better logging and auditing.
 4. Some way to allow a specific role to only run a pre-approved subset of artifacts.
-Some way to only run signed/hashed VQL - prevent a malicious artifact being dropped on the server
+Some way to only run signed/hashed VQL - prevent a malicious artifact being dropped on the server.
 5. Making it clearer what each permission grants the user.

 ## Multi-tenant support